stvnlrnz/filesanywhere_project/readme.txt

-We will focus on rewriteing the Filesanywhere code with a mobile first approach.
+We will focus on rewriting the Filesanywhere code with a mobile first approach.